gabimoncha/react-native-template/README.md

 ### Sentry

 Benefitial in debugging issues that occur only in release builds.
 You can view error stack traces for unhandled exceptions.
 You can also choose to log specific errors in some catch blocks to study how often they occur in production.

+### react-native-file-logger

+A simple file-logger for React Native with configurable rolling policy, based on CocoaLumberjack on iOS and Logback on Android.

 ### react-native-svg